Master of Public Administration (MPA)

 A smaller course load allows part-time Public Administration graduate degree students to fulfill their degree within three years while simultaneously gaining experience for the job market.
 Part-time students are given the flexibility to earn a degree while maintaining their current employment or juggling a busy family life.

 Choosing the Online Part-Time MPA Degree

 MPA Students have the option of enrolling in courses that are taught online or in a traditional classroom setting.
-Classroom based courses typically meet one night a week.
-Online courses are structured similar to classroom courses to ensure graduate students receive a dynamic education across the board.
+Classroom-based courses typically meet one night a week.
+Online courses are structured similarly to classroom courses to ensure graduate students receive a dynamic education across the board.

 Students studying through the online part-time curriculum are able to meet personally with professors and advisors via online chats, phone, and email.
 If students live or work close to the Marist College main campus in Poughkeepsie, scheduling face-to-face meetings with professors and advisors is also an option.